cywang117/apartment-sitting/README.md

 ![Tap water conditioner](./static/tap-water-conditioner.jpeg)

+Note 3: Any new leaves that are cute, or any plants that start struggling, please send a pic!

 ## Succulents

 Succulents both inside and outside can be left alone for the two weeks, they will be fine.